 Time To Abolish Boarding Schools?

-Last night on First Dates there was a young man - from a ‘posh’ background as he described himself - looking for love.
+Last night on First Dates there was a young man, from what he described as a ‘posh’ background, who was looking for love.

 In the pre-date interview, he talked about his experience of boarding school.
 ‘Had a wonderful time ... lots of chums ... like Harry Potter' .. and then rather wistfully he added, ‘didn’t do emotions.’